ur-cs-courses/course-project-catch-up/docs/SprintReview.md

 Sofia : Collaborated with Israa on Robot class and reviewed others work.
 Jennie : Collaborated with Pierce on setting up cmake and getting all of the files to function with one another.
 Made the tests for our classes.
 Reviewed others work.
 Pierce : Created the manager class.
 Collaborated with Jennie to set up the cmake and fix errors within our classes.
 Updated diagrams to reflect current work.
 Reviewed others work.

+# Sprint Review 3

+## What we accomplished
+- Implementation of log file and having each action taken logged in the csv file throughout the classes.

+## What we did not accomplish
+- Since these were the only things we promised, nothing went undone

+## Things that went well
+- Everyone communicated to ensure that the project was on track for the sprint review.
+- Individual tasks were finished on time.

+## Things that did not go well
+- Communication was not clear on how the current build should be implemented.

+## Future improvement
+- Communicate more about how things should be implemented in the current build.

+## Team Contributions

+Israa :
+Sofia : I worked on implementing the log files.
+I made sure to include file logic in every header file and implement it through the classes as well as the testing file.
+Jennie :
+Pierce :